ammo414/jupyter/README.md

 Repository of my python notebooks.
 Consists of data analysis and scientific computing work

 ## Consumption+Leisure
-A sample of scientific computing/exploratory visualization for advanced macroeconomic theory regarding trade offs between consumption and lesure
+A sample of scientific computing/exploratory visualization for advanced macroeconomic theory regarding trade offs between consumption and leisure.
+In short, how should consumers optimally split their time between working (for the sake of consuming their income on good) and rest, or leisure?

 ## File Change Semantics
 A NLP project to implement semantic parser based off a classical semantic theory known as File Change Semantics.
 Some sample sentences are analyzed and parsed, and applications to cognitive science are discussed especially with regards to algorithm efficiency analysis.